cnapy-org/CNApy-guide/manuscript.md

 A scenario is infeasible if the given fluxes in this scenario are incompatible with each other.
 An example would be a flux of a product that is higher than the substrate flux multiplied by the maximal product yield.
 Such a situation could for instance arise due to measurement errors if the given fluxes come from experimental measurements.

+With "Make scenario feasible" the given fluxes in the scenario and/or the biomass composition are adjusted to make the fluxes consistent.
+This basically relies on minimzing the sum of deviations from the given fluxes and/or deviations from the stoichiometric coefficients the biomass reaction.
+There is one main setting that controls this minimization: One can choose whether the deviations are linear or quadratic terms, resulting in a linear program (LP) or quadratic program (QP) respectively (the latter requires a QP-capable solver like CPLEX or Gurobi).

+![
+**Make scenario feasible dialog.**
+](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/make-scenario-feasible-dialog.png "Make scenario feasible dialog"){#fig:make-feasibile-dialog}

-With "Make scenario feasible" the given fluxes in the scenario are modified to be consistent which basically relies on minimzing the sum of absolute differences between the given values and the computed values that make the scenario consistent.
-There are two main settings that control this minimization: Firstly, one can choose whether the differences are linear or quadratic terms, resulting in a linear program (LP) or quadratic program (QP) respectively (the latter requires a QP-capable solver like CPLEX or Gurobi).
-Secondly, the (reciprocal) weights with which the differences enter the objective function can either all be equal, relative to their absolute flux values (i.e. larger fluxes are more likely to be changed when resolving infeasibilities), or taken from a specified field in the reaction annotation (in the last case, where a reaction has no entry in the specified annotation field, the default weight is used).
+#### Allow corrections to given fluxes using the following weights

+If this option is activated, adjustments of the given fluxes are allowed.
+Here you can set the (reciprocal) weights with which the flux deviations enter the objective function: They can either all be equal, relative to their absolute flux values (i.e. larger fluxes are more likely to be changed when resolving infeasibility), or taken from a specified field in the reaction annotation.
+In the last case, where a reaction has no entry in the specified annotation field, the default weight is used.
+The default weight/scale factor also scales all flux deviation weights and can thus be used to adjust the relative importance between flux corrections and biomass adjustments in the minimization.
+Concretely, lowering the scale factor here means that flux deviations become more expensive than biomass adjustments.

+#### Allow adjustment of the biomass reaction

+If this option is activated the biomass composition may be changed during minimization.
+To use this option it is required to selecet a biomass reaction and this reaction must have a fixed flux in the current scenario.
+There are two major ways in which the biomass reaction can be modified: The biomass composition may be allowed to change and/or the amount of growth-associated maintenance (GAM) may vary.

+#### Select adjustable biomass constituents

+Here a table is shown with the components of the biomass reactions as well as their stoichiometries and formulas.
+In the first column of this table you can (de-)select the components whose stoichiometries may be allowed to change.
+Note that you can only select components that have a formula so that their molecular weights can be calculated.
+These are required to set up a constraint which ensures that the overall biomass weight remains constant.
+You can also specify the maximal relative coefficient change [%] and whether the change should be calculated in mmol or gram.

+#### Allow adjustment of growth-associated ATP maintenance (GAM)

+If GAM is integrated in the currently selected biomass reaction this option can be used to activate the adjustment of GAM.
+For this you need to specify a list of  metabolites of an ATP hydrolysis reaction together with the amount of GAM that has been set in the model.
+The GAM amount can either be given as a number or you can specify a metabolite of the ATP hydrolysis reaction (ADP should work in most situations) whose coefficient from the biomass reaction is then used as GAM amount.
+If all the above parameters are set, GAM will be removed from the biomass reaction during minimzation and considered separately.
+Lastly, you can set the maximal amount of GAM change together with a weight for this change in the overall minimization.

+#### Compute

+After optimization, the current scenario is modified so that it contains the calculated consistent fluxes and the necessary changes are shown on the console.
+If any adjustment of the biomass reaction occured then the modified biomass reaction is also shown on the console and it is added to the current scenario (see Scenario tab) if the "Add modified biomass reaction to scenario" was activated.
+The biomass and GAM adjustment results are also displayed in the dialog window.
+You can perform the calculation repeatedly with different settings while the dialog is open without the need to go back in the scenario history.
+You can reset the original scenario fluxes via the scenario history, but if a modified biomass reaction was added to the scenario you need to remove this via the Scenario tab.

 Note that only reactions with scenario fluxes fixed to values unequal to zero enter the optimization.

-After optimization, the current scenario is modified so that it contains the calculated consistent fluxes and the necessary changes are shown on the console.
-You can go back to the original values via the scenario history.
+Reactions which have a zero flux set in the scenario will be considered removed from the network.

 Known issue: The solvers are currently accessed through the optlang interface.
 Setting up the quadratic ojective for the QP via this interface incurs a significant overhead which increases with the number of fluxes set in the scenario.
 This means that the method as a whole can become quite slow in case more than a few dozen fluxes were set despite the fact that solving the QP itself is ususally quite fast.

+#### Show elemental balances

+Computes the elemental balances over
+1) the boundary reactions with a given scenario flux
+2) all boundary reactions with a computed flux.

+If a biomass reaction is currently selected it is also included in the calculation.
+The results are then displayed on the console.
+Note that this function only gives correct results if all metabolites included in the reactions have correct formulas.

 ### Elementary modes (EFM)